-Therefore, we are free to muse, for example, whether the expansion of early Bodic language communities into the Himalayas was associated with the sudden appearance of colonial exponents of the Măjiāyáo Neolithic in eastern Tibet at mKhar-ro and in Kashmir at Burzahom at the same time that the core area in Gansù shrank during a period of climate change between the Măjiāyáo phase (2700-2300 BC) and the Bànshān phase (2200-1900 BC) of the Măjiāyáo sequence.
+Therefore, we are free to speculate, for example, whether the expansion of early Bodic language communities into the Himalayas was associated with the sudden appearance of exponents of the Măjiāyáo Neolithic in eastern Tibet at mKhar-ro and in Kashmir at Burzahom at the same time that the core area of the Măjiāyáo cultural assemblage in Gānsù shrank during a period of climate change between the Măjiāváo phase (2700-2300 BC) and the Banshan phase (2200-1900 BC) of the Măjiāyáo sequence.
 This at least is a scenario which I argued in several earlier publications (van Driem 1998, 2001, 2002).
-Recent palaeoecological evidence indicates that the vast and once heavily forested Tibetan plateau underwent large-scale deforestation precisely during this period of projected Bodic expansion, and the palaeobotanical evidence indicates that this deforestation occurred at the hands of human settlers (Kaiser et al. 2006, Miehe et al. 2006, Wu et al. 2006, Kaiser et al. 2007).
-Were these people perhaps Bodic colonists from the Măjiāyáo Neolithic core area who introduced to the Tibetan plateau a new lifestyle with deleterious ecological ramifications?
-Recently, as alternatives to the scenario outlined here, I have presented several alternative scenarios which differently relate the traceable patterns of dispersal of cultural assemblages in the archaeological record with the present geographical distribution of Tibeto-Burman language communities (van Driem 2006).
+Recent palaeoecological evidence indicates that the vast and once heavily forested Tibetan Plateau underwent large-scale deforestation precisely during this period of projected Bodic expansion.
+The palaeobotanical evidence indicates that this deforestation occurred at the hands of human settlers (Kaiser et al. 2006, Miehe et al. 2006, Wu et al. 2006, Kaiser et al. 2007).
+Were these people perhaps Bodic colonists from the Măjiāyáo Neolithic core area who introduced to the Tibetan Plateau a new lifestyle with deleterious ecological ramifications?
+Recently, I have presented several alternative scenarios which differently relate the traceable patterns of dispersal of cultural assemblages in the archaeological record with the present geographical distribution of Tibeto-Burman language communities (van Driem 2006).

 Linguistic palaeontology, a term introduced by Adolphe Pictet in 1859, is an attempt to understand the ancient material culture of a language family on the basis of the lexical items which can be reliably reconstructed for the common ancestral language.
 Linguistic palaeontology, like any attempt to give an ethnolinguistic interpretation to the archaeological record, invariably raises complex issues.
-Elsewhere, I have discussed at some length the arguments relating to what we can glean about ancient Tibeto-Burman culture and the role played by broomcorn millet Panicum miliaceum and by foxtail millet Setaria italica, the latter reflected in languages as far flung as Old Chinese 稷 ^btsïk in the Yellow River basin and Lhokpu2 că2kto 'foxtail millet' in modern southwestern Bhutan (van Driem 2006).
-At the present time, the earliest archaeologically attested domestic millet dates from before 6000 BC at 興隆溝 Xīnglōnggōu near 赤峰 Chìfēng, where a Neolithic culture without sickles once flourished (Zhào 2005).
+Elsewhere, I have discussed at some length the arguments relating to what we can glean about ancient Tibeto-Burman culture and the role played by broomcorn millet Panicum miliaceum and by foxtail millet Setaria italica, the latter reflected in languages as far flung as Old Chinese 稷 ^btsïk in the Yellow River basin and Lhokpu2 $c\ddot{a}^{i}kto$ 'foxtail millet' in modern southwestern Bhutan (van Driem 2006).
+At the present time, the earliest archaeologically attested domestic millet dates from before 6000 BC at 興隆溝 Xīnglõnggõu near 赤峰 Chìfēng, where a Neolithic culture without sickles once flourished (Zhào 2005).

 Linguistic palaeontology strongly qualifies the ancient Austroasiatics as the most likely candidates for the first cultivators of rice.
-Moreover, Diffloth has shown that the reconstructible Austroasiatic lexicon paints the picture of a fauna, flora and ecology of a tropical humid homeland environment, with three salient isoglosses diagnostic for the faunal ecology of the Proto-Austroasiatic homeland reconstructible all the way to the Austroasiatic level and reflected in all branches of the family, i.e. mra:k 'peacock Pavo muticus', tərkuət 'tree monitor lizard Varanus nebulosus or bengalensis' and tənyu:? 'binturong' or the 'bear cat Arctitis binturong', a black tropical mammal that is the largest of the civet cats (Diffloth 2005: 78).
-All of these species are not native to areas that currently lie within China, and, to our present knowledge, these species never were native to the area that is today China.
+Moreover, Diffloth has shown that the reconstructible Austroasiatic lexicon paints the picture of a fauna, flora and ecology of a tropical humid homeland environment.
+He adduces three salient isoglosses diagnostic for the faunal ecology of the Proto-Austroasiatic homeland that are reconstructible all the way back to common Austroasiatic and are reflected in all branches of the family, i.e., mra:k 'peacock Pavo muticus', tərkuət 'tree monitor lizard Varanus nebulosus or bengalensis' and tənyu:? 'binturong' or the 'bear cat Arctitis binturong', a black tropical mammal that is the largest of the civet cats (Diffloth 2005:78).
+None of these species are native to areas that currently lie within China, and, to our present knowledge, none were ever native to the area that is today China.
 Such linguistic palaeontological evidence therefore appears to render the middle Yangtze homeland hypothesis less likely.

-More reconstructible Proto-Austroasiatic roots indicative of a tropical or subtropical climate are adduced by Diffloth (2005: 78), i.e. $(ben)jo:l \sim j(erm)o:l$ 'ant eater, Manis javanica', dekan 'bamboo rat, Rhizomys sumatrensis' (an Austroasiatic root which has found its way into Malay as a loan), kacian 'the Asian elephant, Elephas maxi-
+More reconstructible Proto-Austroasiatic roots indicative of a tropical or subtropical climate are adduced by Diffloth (2005:78), i.e., (bən)jo:l~